Everything You Need to Know About Broccolini®

-Broccolini™ is a natural hybrid cross between broccoli and gai lan (Chinese kale).
-This vegetable takes on the sweetness of broccoli and has a subtle peppery bite in the stem.
-Since the stem of broccolini™is more tender than traditional broccoli, you can eat broccolini™ whole.
+Broccolini® is a natural hybrid cross between broccoli and gai lan (Chinese kale).
+This vegetable, often mistakenly called baby broccoli, takes on the sweetness of broccoli yet has a subtle peppery bite in the stem.
+Since the stem of broccolini® is more tender than traditional broccoli, you can eat broccolini® whole.
 They add a visual pop to dishes because of their bright green colour and beautiful florets.

-Look for crisp, bright green broccolini™ with long, tender green stalks and closed buds.
+Look for crisp, bright green broccolini® with long, tender green stalks and closed buds.
 Check to ensure the base looks fresh and is not dried out.
-Avoid produce with any yellowed buds, or soft or browned spots.
+Avoid produce with any yellowed buds, or soft blemished and browned spots.

-Store unwashed and untrimmed broccolini™ in a plastic bag in the fridge for up to 10 days.
+Store unwashed and untrimmed broccolini® in a plastic bag in the fridge for up to 10 days.

-You can substitute broccolini™ for any recipes that call for rapini or broccoli.
-A versatile vegetable, you can chop them and sauté or stir-fry in olive oil, alternatively blanch whole stalks to serve alongside your favourite protein for a more formal dinner.
-Broccolini™ is delicious steamed, braised, roasted, stir-fried, sautéed or even microwaved!
+You can substitute broccolini® for any recipes that call for rapini or broccoli.
+A versatile vegetable, you can chop them and sauté or stir-fry in olive oil or blanch whole stalks to serve alongside your favourite protein for a more formal dinner.
+Broccolini® is delicious steamed, braised, roasted, stir-fried, sautéed or even microwaved.

-Freeze broccolini™ by first cutting florets into bite-sized pieces and chopping the stalks.
-In a pot of boiling water, blanch for about 1 minute until the broccolini™ turns bright green.
+To freeze broccolini®: first cut florets into bite-sized pieces and chopping the stalks.
+In a pot of boiling water, blanch for about 1 minute until the broccolini® turns bright green.
 Drain and plunge immediately into an ice bath to halt the cooking process.
 Drain and transfer to a baking sheet lined with parchment or wax paper and arrange in one layer.
 Flash freeze, then transfer to an airtight container or freezer bag and use within 6-8 months.

-- For recipes that call for broccoli or rapini, try substituting broccolini™!
+For recipes that call for broccoli or rapini, try substituting broccolini®.
 It is a sweet, tender veggie with a bit of a peppery bite from the stalk.

-- Avoid adding acids like vinegar or lemon during the cooking process, as it will turn the broccoli a grayish-green colour.
-Add just before serving for best results.
+- Avoid adding acids like vinegar or lemon during the cooking process, as it will turn the broccolini® a grayish-green colour.
+Instead, add just before serving for best results.

-- Since broccolini™ is more slender than broccoli, it cooks a bit faster, so ensure that you adjust cooking times, for best results.
+- Since broccolini® is more slender than broccoli, it cooks a bit faster, so ensure that you adjust cooking times, for best results.

 Herbs, Spices & Dressings: garlic, dill, marjoram, red pepper flakes, sesame/tahini, balsamic vinegar, olive oil